 The voir dire hearing – reasonable suspicion

-Our counsel cross-examined the police involved and elicited that the informant’s suspicion to search the vehicle was based on three propositions:
+Counsel cross-examined the police involved and elicited that the informant’s suspicion to search the vehicle was based on three propositions:

-The Magistrate agreed with our arguments and further said that “reasonable suspicion” must be more than just a possibility.
+The Magistrate agreed with counsel's arguments and further said that “reasonable suspicion” must be more than just a possibility.
 Yes there was suspicion, however it was unreasonable based on the circumstances when objectively viewed on what the police claim at the time that informed their suspicion.
 Ultimately what the police believed they suspected at the time is irrelevant.

 Even if the search is unlawful, the evidence may be admissible